spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-consistency-6.md

     - This plot is riddled with bias (particularly when it comes to goalies with short or long careers).
 </p>
 <p>
 Let's fix the bias above with a few changes.
-Instead of simply grouping shots by age, we instead follow strategies developed by xxx and take the change in save percentage (dSV%) from each goalie's age change.
+Instead of simply grouping shots by age, we instead follow strategies developed by xxx and take the change in save percentage (dSV%) from each goalie's age to the next.
 Take the average dSV% for each age to get a synthetic change in performance.
 Finally, you take the cumulative sum of these synthetic changes to get a synthetic career arc, like below:
 </p>
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-six-three.png" width="60%" length="150"/></div>